texta-tk/texta-tk.github.io/README.md

 Translating:
 - Under locale/et/LC_MESSAGES/ you'll find .po files to translate.
 These files have sentences from the English files.
 You just have to translate the sentences like so:

 '''
 #: ../../source/api.rst:4
 msgid "This is an amazing sentence in English :ref:`API reference <api_reference>`." msgstr "See on vägev lause eesti keeles :ref:`API reference <api_reference>`."
 '''
+("#, fuzzy" shows that this part was changed and needs to be retranslated)
 - save your changes.
 - push to git.
 Currently you can see your changes under 'https://docs.texta.ee/et/' addresses (e.g. +"index.html").